 A lot of people think the key to ensuring proper employee motivation is hiring individuals who are already fully-engaged and motivated in the first place.

-Adding a new employee to your team can be an exciting experience.
-New minds can bring a lot to the table, and there’s no telling what ideas may come about that might push your business in a forward direction.
+Adding a new employee into your team can be an exciting experience.
+New minds can bring a lot to the table, and there’s no telling what ideas may come about that might push your business forward.

 However, it is by no means a sure bet.

-When managers place all of their focus on the hiring process, they often expect that their “engaged” and “motivated” new employees are good to go, requiring no coaching or enrichment.
-It’s assumed that new employees won’t suffer from engagement and motivational problems … simply because they’re so new to the team that they can’t possibly lose focus.
+When managers put all of their focus on the hiring process, they often expect that their “engaged” and “motivated” new employees are good to go, requiring no coaching or enrichment.
+It’s assumed that new employees won’t suffer from engagement and motivational problems, simply because they’re so new to the team that they can’t possibly lose focus.
 If you embrace this philosophy, there’s a good chance your staff’s engagement levels will steadily decline over time.

 What often gets overlooked is that employee engagement and motivation levels can easily waver during the onboarding process, too.